Interview has been edited for clarity.

 Psychological therapists are bound to rules of confidentiality, meaning the things you talk about in therapy will not be shared with anyone outside of therapy, with some notable exceptions.

 Dr. Whittinger also says that psychological therapists usually have a professional supervisor who they might consult on your case, but this supervisor would also be bound to keep your information confidential.
-The other exception is if you have told the therapist something that gives them serious concerns about your safety or the safety of others.
-In this case, your therapist has a duty to act to protect you and others from harm.
+“The other exception is if you have told the therapist something that gives them serious concerns about your safety or the safety of others.
+In this case, your therapist has a duty to act to protect you and others from harm.”

 Your therapist might take notes during or after the session.
-These notes would not usually be shared with anyone outside of your therapy with some notable exceptions.
-In the rare circumstance, your notes are requested by the police or a court of law, your therapist would usually tell you.
+These notes usually won’t be shared with anyone outside of your therapy, with a few exceptions.
+“In the rare circumstance that your notes are requested by the police or a court of law, your therapist would usually tell you,” Dr. Whittinger explains.

 Your psychological therapist will ask you questions about your life and what has brought you to therapy.
 “They should pay attention to you during sessions and be sensitive to your beliefs and culture,” says Dr. Whittinger.